joelparkerhenderson/github-special-files-and-paths/README.md

 ## History

-Some of the file names have a very long history.
+Some of the special conventions have a very long history:

-  * For example the file name `README` is a convention that goes far back to the 1980's or earlier.
+  * For example `README` and `LICENSE` are naming conventions that go far back to the 1980's or earlier.

-Some of the file names are unique to GitHub as far as we know.
+Some of the special conventions are unique to GitHub as far as we know:

-  * For example the name `CODEOWNERS` and its syntax were created by GitHub staff.
+  * For example `CODEOWNERS` and `PULL_REQUEST_TEMPLATE` its were created by GitHub staff.

 ## Also known as